DahnM20/ai-flow-docs/blog/2024-10-02-generate-product-description.md

 **Step 1: Upload Your Product Image**

 Start by uploading a clear image of your product.
 For our example, you would upload a photo of the shampoo bottle.
-Here is the placeholder where you would insert an image:

 **Step 2: Analyze the Image**